prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 ## MATX Case Buying Guide

+Buying an MATX case for your next gaming PC is definitely a move.

+You can find both high-end and budget micro ATX cases, so they can be used in builds ranking from [$600](/budget-pcs/) all the way up to $1000+.

 Before you buy yourself any Micro ATX case – let alone a small or slim Micro ATX case – you should always ponder exactly what you’re looking for.

 **It's important to consider the following:**